-Types of Nutrients & Their Functions
+Types of Nutrients And Their Functions

 The nutrients needed in tissue concentrations equal to or less than 100 mg/kg of dry matter are often called trace elements or micronutrients.
-While the nutrients needed in concentrations of 1,000 mg/kg of dry matter are known as the macronutrients.
+While the nutrients needed in concentrations of 1,000 mg/kg of dry matter are known as macronutrients.

 Besides these essential elements, some species also require some other elements.
 For example, sodium is required by numerous desert species, such as Atriplex vesicaria, common to dry inland regions of Australia.

-The function of Essential Elements
+The Function Of Essential Elements

 - Role in the structure of an important compound,

 Mostly there is no sharp distinction between their functions because several elements form structural parts of essential enzymes and help catalyze the chemical reaction in which the enzyme participates.